kivy-garden/garden.mapview/docs/source/index.rst

 .. py:class:: MapLayer

     A map layer.
-It is repositionned everytime the :class:`MapView` is moved.
+It is repositioned everytime the :class:`MapView` is moved.

     .. py:method:: reposition()

         Function called when the :class:`MapView` is moved.
 You must recalculate the position of your children, and handle the visibility.

+    .. py:method:: unload()

+        Called when the view want to completely unload the layer.

 .. py:class:: MarkerMapLayer(MapLayer)

-    A map layer speciallized for handling :class:`MapMarker`.
+    A map layer specialized for handling :class:`MapMarker`.

+.. py:module:: mapview.mbtsource

+.. py:class:: MBTilesMapSource(MapSource)

+    Use a `Mbtiles <http://mbtiles.org>`_ as a source for a :class:`MapView`

+.. py:module:: mapview.geojson

+.. py:class:: GeoJsonMapLayer(MapLayer)

+    A Geojson :class:`MapLayer`.

+    **Experimental**, only Polygon and LineString feature are supported.
+    Marker are not yet implemented, due to lack of API for wiring Marker selection back to you.

+    .. py:attribute:: source

+    A Geojson filename to load, defaults to None.

+    .. py:attribute:: geojson

+    A dictionary structured as a Geojson.
+This attribute contain the content of a :attr:`source` if passed.
+You

 Indices and tables
 ==================